-5 The Local Plan is made up of a portfolio of local development documents.
+- The Local Plan is made up of a portfolio of local development documents.
 These include Development Plan Documents (DPDs) that are subject to independent examination which, when adopted, form Rotherham's statutory development plan.
-Others are supporting Supplementary Planning Documents together with the Local Development Scheme (the project plan and programme) and Statement of Community Involvement (the public participation strategy) for the Local Plan process.

-6 The Local Development Scheme (LDS) sets out the programme and details for the Local Plan.
-It was last updated and approved in January 2020.
-This confirms the current programme of DPDs as follows:

-• Core Strategy DPD Partial Update

-7 Progress in the preparation of the above document during the 2022/23 financial year covered by this report is set out below along with the work which has begun on preparing a series of Supplementary Planning Documents.
+Others are supporting Supplementary Planning Documents together with the Local Development Scheme (the project plan and programme) and Statement of Community Involvement (the public participation strategy) for the Local Plan process. - 6 The Local Development Scheme (LDS) sets out the programme and details for the Local Plan.
+It was last updated and approved in July 2024.
+This confirmed the programme of DPDs as follows: - Core Strategy DPD Partial Update - South Yorkshire Joint Waste Plan - 7 Progress in the preparation of the above document during the 2023/24 financial year covered by this report is set out below along with the work which has begun on preparing a series of Supplementary Planning Documents.
 The latest timetable for future consultation on Local Plan documents is available on our website at www.rotherham.gov.uk/local-plan